-Your first few lines of an e-mail is vital, this will set the tone form what is to come and most readers.
+Your first few lines of an e-mail is vital, this will set the tone of what is to come for most readers.
 If your opening is weak and uninteresting this normally switches off readers and they are less likely to invest their time in reading the rest of your message.

 Your main text should be engaging, this is where you want to convey your objective to the reader.
 In most contexts within the fitness industry messages will be informal, this does allow you the chance to show your personality through with your writing.
 By keeping your writing focused and entertaining you are more likely to hold the readers attention long enough to get your message across.

 When closing a message it is important that you leave on a high, you should summarise the key points and round up with a statement that is going to stick in the readers mind.

 Once you have got your message across it is important that you have some form of call to action.
 This is effectively the action you would like the reader to take, it might be to visit your website, come to a class, make a booking, etc… This simple step is often missed out and is the biggest thing that will help to improve your response rates.

 Before you send an e-mail it is vital that you edit and proofread.
 It is always very disappointing when you read anything that has not been edited to be as concise and focused as possible.
 This will make your e-mails an easier read and increase the chances of the reader opening your future messages.
 Additionally it is worth spending time ensuring that the message is correctly formatted, without this the e-mail can come across a little sloppy.

 Anytime that a reader starts to feel that the information they are receiving is not up to standard or that they are not getting value from your message they are likely to stop reading.
 This then has a knock on effect as they are then in turn less likely to open any future correspondence from you.